Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Localization transition

 \subsubsection{Inverse Participation Ratio}

 The IPR uses higher moments of the wavefunction to reveal the concentration of the distribution.
 We follow Ref.~\cite{1DFiberLoopALocal} with the definition

 The IPR is maximal if the wavefunction spreads out evenly and decreases if there are spikes in the distribution.
-Figure~\ref{fig:IPRFigure} shows the IPR as a function of time for a fixed set of parameters and the IPR as a function of the magnitude of classical randomness for a fixed run time $N$.
+For QW with discrete random rotation, Figure~\ref{fig:IPRFigure} (a) shows the IPR curves as a function of time for selected $\Delta\theta$ below and above the critical value.
+As one can see, the IPR increases with time for both cases because the IPR identifies peak(s) in the distribution, regardless of one peak in the localized regime or two peaks in the delocalized regime.

-The maximum of the IPR indicates the transition point, where the probability distribution is relatively flat.
-However, one can see that the IPR decreases for smaller or larger $\Delta\theta$.
+Fig.~\ref{fig:IPRFigure} (b) shows the IPR for a fixed run time $\mathcal{N}_t$ as a function of the magnitude of classical randomness.
+The maximum of the IPR indicates the transition point, where the probability distribution is relatively flat across the space.
+However, one can see that the final-state IPR decreases for smaller or larger $\Delta\theta$.
 The reason is that the IPR does not discern if the wavefunction has one peak, as in the localized case, or two peaks, as in the delocalized case.
 Therefore, the IPR cannot differentiate the different phases.
 However, the coincidence of a relatively flat wavefunction at the transition allows us to use the maximum of the IPR as a quick check for the scaling of the critical behavior.
-For QW with random translation, the probability distribution in the transition region is still relatively flat compared to the localized or delocalized regimes, despite its three-peak structure.
-Therefore, the IPR still shows a maximum in the transition regime.
+For QW with random translation, the probability distribution in the transition region is relatively flat compared to the localized or delocalized regimes, despite its three-peak structure.
+Therefore, the IPR still shows a maximum in the transition regime and locates the critical value.